CESNET/SecurityCloudGUI/README.md

 Do not be hasty when using the graph.
 Whatever you do, the request is send to the server, it gets the data and sends it back to you where it has to be processed.
 It takes some time and spamming these requests results in mixing them up and the graph will stop responding.
 Reload the page.

 ### I cannot delete the live profile
-Please, do read the disclaimer.
-The live profile cannot be deleted and you have to edit manually in the text editor.
-Deleting it will only result in deletion of its children.
+Please, do read the disclaimer before deleting the profile.
+The live profile cannot be deleted and you have to edit it manually in the text editor.
+Deleting it from the GUI will only result in deletion of its children.

+### I want to restrict selected profiles for selected users only
+This feature is currently in development.

+## Todolist
+Following features are expected to be implemented in the future:

+* shadow profiles
+* channel selection in fdistdump querries (currently the selection has no effect)
+* user control and profile restriction